 “The club is designed to make it easy to get involved no matter your skill level,” Durick reassures.
 “We’re there to help each other.”
-Our Club structured around building blocks like Focus Groups, Mentor Groups, field trips, annual workshops, events, and exhibits.
-Cannon and Nikkon groups (camera models used in majority) concentrate on learning your equipment, while the Lightroom Group introduces photography-based software and sharpens editing skills.
+The Club is structured around building blocks like Focus Groups, Mentor Groups, field trips, annual workshops, events, and exhibits.
+Canon and Nikon groups (camera models used in majority) concentrate on learning your equipment, while the Lightroom Group introduces photography-based software and sharpens editing skills.
 Where you gain perhaps the greatest momentum is by participating in a Mentor Group.

-Self-ascribed “as new as it gets” member Christine Reck attests, “a beginner can come in and feel completely comfortable in one of the Mentoring Groups asking the most basic questions from how turn the camera on to which lens to use.”
+Self-ascribed as “as new as it gets” member Christine Reck attests, “A beginner can come in and feel completely comfortable in one of the Mentoring Groups asking the most basic questions from how turn the camera on to which lens to use.”

 A majority of members start out like Reck, beginners who became interested in photography by merit of moving to Callawassie, which is understandable from any vantage point from the gate onward.
 Because of this, the Mentoring Program is perhaps the most valuable offering, for the expertise transferred, relationships forged, and common ground shared by members from hobbyists to pros.